kurtextrem/plainbox/README.md

     $.fn.ready(function () {
         $('.some--container').plainbox('img', {
+                id: 'plainbox',             // default; The id of the plainbox
-                className: 'plainbox',      // default; The class name of the plainbox(es)
+                className: 'plainbox',      // default; The class name of the plainbox
                 inClass: 'in',              // default; The class is added when the plainbox is visible
-                parent: $(document.body)    // default; Where the plainbox is appended to.
+                parent: $(document.body)    // default; Where the plainbox is appended to
-                loadingURL: 'someGif',      // please don't hotlink; Use your own animation.
+                loadingURL: 'someGif',      // please don't hotlink; Use your own animation
-                errorURL: '',               // if the image could not be loaded it displays the errorURL image.
+                errorURL: '',               // if the image could not be loaded it displays the errorURL image
                 error: ''                   // error text to display })
     })